Benjamin Kanurić

-Benjamin Kanuric (Kanurić; born 26 February 2003) is an Austrian professional footballer who plays as a midfielder for Liga Portugal 2 club Leixões.
+Benjamin Kanurić (born 26 February 2003) is an Austrian professional footballer who plays as a midfielder for German club FC Ingolstadt.

 Club career

-Kanuric is a youth product of LASK, Red Bull Salzburg, Liefering and Deutz 05.
+Kanurić is a youth product of LASK, Red Bull Salzburg, Liefering and Deutz 05.
 He moved to Rapid Wien in 2019 and began his professional career with their reserves in 2020, signing a professional contract with them.
 He debuted for their senior team in a 1–1 Austrian Bundesliga tie with LASK on 31 July 2021.

-Kanuric joined German club Arminia Bielefeld, newly relegated to the 2.
+Kanurić joined German club Arminia Bielefeld, newly relegated to the 2.
 Bundesliga, in July 2022.

-On 29 June 2023, Kanuric joined Ingolstadt 04 in German 3.
+On 29 June 2023, Kanurić joined FC Ingolstadt in German 3.
 Liga.
-On 17 July 2025, Ingolstadt announced Kanuric's transfer to Leixões in Portugal.
+On 17 July 2025, Ingolstadt announced Kanurić's transfer to Leixões in Portugal.

+On 16 July 2026, Kanurić returned to FC Ingolstadt.

 International career

-Kanuric was born in Austria and is of Bosnian descent.
+Kanurić was born in Austria and is of Bosnian descent.
 He is a youth international for Austria, having represented them from all levels from U15 to U19.